About

 Participation during the COVID-19 Pandemic

-During the COVID-19 pandemic our academics and students have been actively engaging in advocacy work through participation in the following COVID-19 task force and committees as Chairperson, Head, Expert Panel, Lead, Consultant, and members:
+During the COVID-19 pandemic, our academics and students have been actively engaging in advocacy work through participation in the following COVID-19 task forces and committees as chairpersons, heads, expert panel members, leads, consultants, and members:

 1. Independent COVID-19 Vaccination Advisory Committee